kushberrycream/BookReviewSite/README.md

 3. Open up Terminal and select the location in which you wish to clone this directory.
 4. Then type `git clone` and copy `https://github.com/kushberrycream/BookReviewSite.git`
 5. Press enter and you will have succesfully cloned this Repository.
+### Installing dependencies
+Installing Dependencies is very simple and I have supplied a requirements.txt to help with this process.
+Once the repository has been cloned before it can be ran the user will need to open the terminal on their IDE and type `pip3 install -r requirements.txt`.
+All the dependencies should now download and you are ready to go.

 <p align="right">
   <a href="#bookclub---book-review-website---third-milestone-project">Back to Top :arrow_heading_up:</a>